thanhdatvo/thanhdatvo/README.md

 I was familiar with Google Cloud Platform.

-## Today,
+## Currently
-I'm learning algorithms & system design.
+I'm self-learning algorithms, networking and high reliable system design.

-I'm currently focusing on network programming with Rust, WebRTC, Kubernetes, Knative.
+I'm focusing on network programming with Rust, WebRTC, Kubernetes, Knative.

 Happy to connect!